-The EAGT's latest assessment considered data relating to B.1.351, P.1, B.1.1.7 with E484K mutation, B.1.427/B.1.429, and B.1.617 variants.
-Based on individualised country-level analysis, the EAGT has recommended the revocation the designated status of Nigeria.
+The EAGT's latest assessment considered data relating to B.1.351, P.1, B.1.617 and nationally declared VOCs including B.1.1.7 with E484K mutation and B.1.427/B.1.429 variants.
+Based on individualised country-level analysis, the EAGT has recommended the revocation the designated status of Belgium, France and the United States of America.